Rick Jones (character): Encounters with death

 Rick came in touch with death in several ways during this time with the Hulk.
 First, Rick dies at the hands of Thanos, along with half of the universe, when Thanos uses the Infinity Gauntlet to impress Death.
 Rick and the others are brought back in ensuing events.

 Rick assisted the Hulk many times during his tenure with the Pantheon.
 During this time, he guns down an insane killer, but is still wracked with remorse.
 Over time he bonds with Wolfsbane of X-Factor, who also killed another insane murderer during the same debacle; he even ends up inviting her to his wedding.

 Another major encounter with death occurs when Jackie Shorr (who is revealed to be a demented serial killer) comes into his life and claims to be his mother.
 This claim has not been proven, but she insists that those she killed and left mummified in her basement were substitutes for Rick, and that he is her real son.
 Shorr is discovered to be insane, but not until after she kills Marlo by stabbing her with a kitchen knife.
 A horrified Rick refuses Reed Richards's offer to carry out a DNA test, saying that he does not want to know, especially if she is truly his mother.

-Rick attempts to bring Marlo back using a resurrection device known as the "deus ex machina" that the Leader developed, but the Hulk, believing that the Leader's efforts are part of a bigger villainous plan, destroys the equipment partway through the process.
+Rick attempts to bring Marlo back using a resurrection device known as the "deus ex machina" that the Leader developed, but the Hulk, believing that the Leader's efforts are part of a larger villainous plan, destroys the equipment partway through the process.
 Marlo is left in a catatonic state.
 Rick's care eventually helps Marlo return to full health despite the intervention of many other well-meaning friends and family, including Marlo's brothers and Captain America.